mehdi-fathi/mehdi-fathi/README.md

 ### Hi there 👋, my name is Mehdi Fathi
 #### A Back-end developer.
-I'm often developing open-source projects.
+Developing open-source projects.
 In effort to convert new ideas to code.

 My belief is consistency as it is the key to unlocking your true potential.